xehpuk/codewars/car-depreciation/README.md

 Write a function that takes the car's value when new (p) and return its value to 2 decimal places in the nth year (n).

 Yearly depreciation:

 Year 1 = 20%

 Year 2 = 20%

 Year 3+ = 10% per year (ie. after 3 years the cars value depreciates 10% every year)

+Return your answer as a string with 2 decimal places.

 ## Timeline